chen0040/pysie/README.rst

 ----------------------------------------------------------------------------

-The sample code below show how to test whether to reject that hypothesis that two categorical variables are independent of each other for a population (from which the categorical sampleis taken):
+The sample code below show how to test whether to reject that hypothesis that two categorical variables are independent of each other for a population (from which the categorical sampleis taken).
+In this example,the first categorical variable is 'label' (which can have values 'itemA' or 'itemB'), and the second categorical variable is 'group_id' (which can have values 'group1', 'group2', or 'group3').

 .. code-block:: python